 Imperfections make us human.
 To deny or ignore them is foolish.
 Learning to love yourself does not mean only loving your qualities.
 It entails loving everything about yourself — your good traits, your bad traits, your imperfections, and your faults.
 In short, everything that makes you, you.
 Acknowledging them comes first, then comes loving them, for the lessons they’ve helped you learn, and then comes forgiving yourself for them instead of hanging on to them.

 Not being conscious of your worth is a major sign of an unhealthy relationship with self.
 Being aware of your self-worth is crucial for maintaining a healthy relationship not only with yourself but also with your partner, family, and friends.
 Showing yourself respect and knowing that your individuality holds value is a great way to promote self-love in your heart.

-Comparing yourself to others can have devastating effects on your mental well being and self-esteem, in turn deteriorating your relationship with self and promoting feelings of depression.
+Comparing yourself to others can have devastating effects on your mental well-being and self-esteem, in turn deteriorating your relationship with yourself and promoting feelings of depression.
 Avoid comparing your aptitude and skills to others to protect yourself from feelings of doubt, envy, and sadness.
 These feelings can impact your relationship with your partner negatively.

 Bottom line?
 Self-love is among one of the most essential things required to achieve happiness in your individual as well as social life.
 That being said, the truth is, it’s not all easy-peasy to just begin loving yourself all of a sudden.
 A self-relationship requires great strength and patience.
 Still, no matter how difficult, this valentine’s day is, let’s vow to put effort into mending our relationship with ourselves to ensure our spiritual, mental, and emotional well-being along with protecting other relationships from falling apart.
 H